A British company has developed a simple test using a dipstick that it says could be used to identify equine influenza.

 Field said that 90% of infections use carbohydrate recognition to bind with targets in human or animal bodies.
 As the mechanism is specific to each particular strain of flu, it can be used to form a sensor for the disease.

 “Our sensor uses sugars tagged with inexpensive gold nanoparticles; if the virus is present it will stick to the particles, pulling them closer together.
 This creates a photophysics reaction and the sample changes colour.

 “We have found that there are differences between the carbohydrate detectors in the different types of flu.
-It is therefore possible to use a colour change to identify presence and absence of the virus and to distinguish between them.”
+It is, therefore, possible to use a colour change to identify the presence and absence of the virus and to distinguish between them.”

 Russell said that the new assay based on gold nanoparticles is faster than current methods of detection; Results showed that functionalised gold nanoparticles were able to detect the human influenza virus X31 (H3N2) within 30 minutes.